jsorrell/CarpetSkyAdditions/README.md

 |---------------|-------|------------|-----------------------|
 | Lava Bucket\* | 16    | Bucket     | 12                    |

-\* The Lava Bucket trade needs `lavaFromWanderingTraders` enabled, which is disabled by default.
+\* The Lava Bucket trade needs `lavaFromWanderingTrader` enabled, which is disabled by default.

 ---